LethalCompanyCommunity/ModdingWiki/docs/dev/intermediate/custom-configs.md

 ::: danger STOP
 Your config file **Will Not Be Created** until your mod has been loaded by booting the game **at least once**.
-See the [r2modman Configs Page](/installation/configuration) on how to configuration files work.
+See the [r2modman Configs Page](/installation/configuration) on how to to use configuration files.
 :::

 Now you have config files for your mods!
 If it's extremely important that your mod has a config value that's the same for every player, you may want to consider reading the page on [custom config syncing](/dev/intermediate/custom-config-syncing).